Kidepo Valley Profile

 Kidepo Valley and Kanangorok Hot Springs

-The Lomej Hills are a short drive from the headquarters.
+The Lomej Hills is a short drive from the headquarters.
 They are a good viewing point for birds and wildlife, including the mountain reedbuck.

 Wildlife and Birding Summary

 The park contains one of the most exciting faunas of any Ugandan national park.
-Along with the neighboring Karamoja region, it houses many species found nowhere else in Uganda, including the greater and lesser kudu, eland and cheetah.
-Carnivores here include the lion, leopard, spotted hyena and black-backed and side-striped jackals.
-Other large species regularly seen here are elephant, Burchell’s zebra, bushpig, warthog, Rothschild’s giraffe, Cape buffalo, bushbuck, bush duiker, Defassa waterbuck, Bohor reedbuck, Jackson’s hartebeest and oribi.
+Along with the neighboring Karamoja region, it houses many species found nowhere else in Uganda, including the greater and lesser kudu, eland, and cheetah.
+Carnivores here include the lion, leopard, spotted hyena, and black-backed and side-striped jackals.
+Other large species regularly seen here are elephant, Burchell’s zebra, bushpig, warthog, Rothschild’s giraffe, Cape buffalo, bushbuck, bush duiker, and Defassa waterbuck, Bohor reedbuck, Jackson’s hartebeest, and oribi.